wa1tnr/PicoMite-tnr-a/README.md

 The amended versions of these is included in the files provided

 To build the application follow the instructions in the manual "Getting started with the Raspberry Pi Pico" to set up your development environment.
-Then replace the directories in the sdk with the files provided Finally import the PicoMite project
+Then replace the directories in the sdk with the files provided.
+Finally import the PicoMite project